astronomer/airflow-guides/guides/connections.md

 ![Empty Connection](https://assets2.astronomer.io/main/guides/connections/EmptyConnection.png)

-The fields on the lefthand side will change depending on which 'Connection Type' you select.
+The fields on the lefthand side may change depending on which 'Connection Type' you select.

-> **Note**: If the connection type you are looking for is not available in the dropdown menu, make sure you correctly installed the relevant provider.
+> **Note**: Specific connection types will only be available in the dropdown menu if the relevant provider is installed in your Airflow environment.

 For most connections it is not necessary to specify all fields.
-The example below shows a connection made to an Amazon S3 bucket using the AWS access key ID as `login` an the AWS secret access key as `password` ([See AWS documentation for how to retrieve your AWS access key ID and AWS secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)).
+The example below shows a connection made to an Amazon S3 bucket using the AWS access key ID as `login` and the AWS secret access key as `password` ([See AWS documentation for how to retrieve your AWS access key ID and AWS secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)).

 ![Example AWS S3 connection](https://assets2.astronomer.io/main/guides/connections/AWSS3connection.png)